joostvdg/tekton-pipeline-visualizer/README.md

 * Scrapes Kubernetes for data
 * Caches data in Redis
 * Sends data via RabbitMQ to Backend 2
+* stream logs into something
+ * ElasticSearch, or alternative?
+ * Write access

 ## Backend 2